lolasaf/ft_irc/README.md

 | Proxy Server | Forwards requests | Squid, HAProxy |
 | App Server | Runs backend logic for apps (e.g., APIs) | Node.js, Django, Java EE |

-🖥️ Hardware server: A physical machine running continuously (e.g., a datacenter computer)
+- 🖥️ Hardware server: A physical machine running continuously (e.g., a datacenter computer)

-⚙️ Software server: A program running on that machine (e.g., Nginx, ft_irc executable)

-In **ft_irc**, we build a software server: **IRC server** — a small program that listens for client connections and speaks the IRC protocol (RFC 1459).
+- ⚙️ Software server: A program running on that machine (e.g., Nginx, ft_irc executable) In **ft_irc**, we build a software server: **IRC server** — a small program that listens for client connections and speaks the IRC protocol (RFC 1459).

 ### 🌍 Okay, But How Does the data travel?

 Imagine the Internet as a gigantic *postal system for data*.
 Every computer has an **address** (called an IP), and when you send something, it’s broken into tiny envelopes called **packets**.
 Your packet hops across routers, switches, and networks until it reaches the right destination.
 It’s a bit like your data playing “hot potato” around the globe.

-**Basic Flow**
+Basic Flow:
-- Client --> Request --> Server
+- Client --> Request --> Server --> Response --> Client
-- Client <-- Response <-- Server

 Example:
 - You: “GET /index.html”
 - Server: “Here’s the file!”

 #### Key Components
 - **IP Address:** Unique identifier for a device (e.g. `142.250.184.206`)
-- **DNS:** Translates domain names to IPs
+- **DNS Server:** Translates domain names to IPs
 - **Ports:** Virtual “doors” into a machine (e.g. port 80 = HTTP, 6667 = IRC)
 - **Protocols:** Standardized rules for communication (HTTP, TCP, IP, etc.)